Powersports & Power Equipment Technology

 Term 5

-This course provides the student with the advanced electrical diagnosis and troubleshooting skills needed to work in the Motorcycle and Small Engine Industry.
+This course provides the student with the advanced electrical diagnosis and troubleshooting skills needed to work in the Powersports and Power Equipment industry.

-This course will prepare the student to better diagnose, troubleshoot, and tune fuel systems.
-It will also better prepare them to be able to tune all types of fuel systems to be able to meet emissions standards.
+This course will prepare the student to better diagnose, troubleshoot, and repair fuel systems.
+It will also better prepare them to be able to use diagnostic scan tools and computer diagnostic software.

 MSE 159 – Snowmobile Systems